Prakash-Banjade/Prakash-Banjade/README.md

         Currently on the way to master full-stack web development.<br>
         Open to collaborating on interesting and innovative projects.<br>
     </i><br>
     I am currently studying as Bsc.
-CSIT student in <a href="">Butwal Multiple Campus</a>, Butwal, Nepal.
+CSIT student in <a href="https://edusanjal.com/college/butwal-multiple-campus/">Butwal Multiple Campus</a>, Butwal, Nepal.
 Always wanting to explore new technologies and working on exciting projects.
     <br>
     <br>
     Checkout my profile in other platform: